SAREC-Lab/sUAS-UseCases/usecases/supporting/LossOfSignal.md

 This exception case occurs when such a loss of signal occurs.
 Most UAVs have some degree of onboard autonomy - varying between the ability to continue flight to the currently assigned waypoint, execute failsafe mechanisms, and/or complete an entire mission autonomously.

+**Assumptions**

+UAVs are operating in the USA with two available radio frequencies.
+2.4Ghz is used for communication over the hand-held GCS (i.e., for manual control), while the
+900Mhz frequency is used for computer-managed communication from DroneResponse to the UAV.
+Actual frequencies differ in different countries and so we refer to these as [MANUAL_FREQUENCY] and [MISSION_FREQUENCY].

 **Primary Actor**

 Ground Control System